Use case — Multi-account chooser

 Wiring

 The library ships a built-in interaction for prompt=select_account that emits an interaction.ChooserPromptData envelope listing every account in the active chooser group.
-The SPA picks one and posts back the SessionID:
+With the default HTML driver, the bundled template renders the list and the user POSTs back the SessionID.
+Pass op.WithChooserUI(op.ChooserUI{Template: tmpl}) when you want to keep the server-rendered flow but own that template.

 | Method | When |